anodejs/anodejs/docs/SIMPLE_SETUP.md

 }
 ```

-Fill the real name of your farm, Azure storage account name and they key.
+Fill the the farm name (same as service URL prefix), Azure storage account name and the key.

 #### Other JSON configuration files